abemscac/pies-doc/docs/react/use-ref.md

 ### Keeping Value for Later Use

-Sometimes we may want to share a value between two different life-cycles, usually a function that comes from a 3rd party library, or an id returned by `setTimeout()` or `setInterval()`.
+Sometimes we may want to share a value between two different life-cycles, usually a function that comes from a thiry-party library, or an id returned by `setTimeout()` or `setInterval()`.
 For example:

 ```tsx showLineNumbers
 import { useEffect } from 'react'